A fire and rescue service must:

 - maintain an ability to deliver necessary statutory protection activities at all times;

 - plan and deliver engagement with those who are responsible for keeping relevant premises safe to provide advice and education in a constructive and helpful way on matters relating to fire safety, petroleum, and explosives legislation, including:

-- working to reduce the number of Unwanted Fire Signals (UwFS) that are generated from premises protected by automatic fire detection and fire alarm systems; and
+- working to reduce the number of Unwanted Fire Signals (UwFS) that are generated from premises protected by automatic fire detection and fire alarm systems;

-- Respond to statutory and non-statutory consultations, where the service is a regulator, in a timely and appropriate way;
+- respond to statutory and non-statutory consultations, where the service is a regulator, in a timely and appropriate way;

 - collaborate with fire and rescue services and other partners to deliver protection and enforcement activities in the most efficient and effective way possible;